Refinitiv/efx-grid/book/en/misc/text-selection.md

 When you try to select and copy text from the grid and paste it into a text area, you will see that not all data from the grid is obtained.
 This is because row virtualization render only the rows that is visible in the grid's viewport.
 For example, if you have 50 rows of data, but the grid can only show the first 10 rows at a time, then when you try to select the text, it will only select the first 14 rows (10 rows + buffer rows).
-If you want to know about row virtualization in more detail, you can refer to the 'Understanding row virtualization' section in the [Custom Formatter](../rendering/custom-formatter.html) page.
+If you want to know about row virtualization in more detail, you can refer to the `Understanding row virtualization` section in the [Custom Formatter](../rendering/custom-formatter.html) page.

 ### Example
 ```live